-In 2015, Japanese children between the ages of 10 and 19 were more likely to commit suicide than to die of any other cause.
-There are approximately 4,600 deaths by suicide and 157,000 hospitalizations for self-inflicted injuries each year for Japanese youth between the ages of 10 and 24 years.
 Child and teen suicide rates spike each year in September and in April, when kids go back to school after the summer and spring breaks, respectively.
 Some experts say that this is due to shaken jigoku, also known as “examination hell,” which represents an overall fear and anxiety about one’s academic and potential professional performance.
 Other experts say the problems start at home.

-Contributing Factors of Teen Depression & Suicide
+Contributing Factors of Teen Depression and Suicide

-Preventing Teen Depression & Suicide
+Preventing Teen Depression and Suicide

 Children between the ages of 10 and 15 years old are most at risk for committing suicide because they are the least likely to show signs of depression or suicidal behavior, says the Cabinet Office of Japan.
 At home, it’s crucial for family members and friends to watch out for the warning signs of suicide, particularly during school breaks.
 Warning signs of suicide include:

 - Talking about feeling hopeless, having no reason to live or wanting to die